MS-AND AWARD WINNERS

 3. Active participation in the national, state or district association

-6. Demonstrated leadership in legislation, research, education, management either in the association or through employment
+6. Demonstrated leadership in areas such as legislation, research, education, and management either in the association, community, or through employment

 EMERGING DIETETIC LEADER AWARD (EDL)

-This award was established by the 1996 Board of Directors.
-The Emerging Dietetics Leader Award (EDL) recognizes the competence and activities of members, regardless of their age, who are at the beginning of their dietetics careers.
+The Emerging Dietetics Leader Award recognizes the competence and activities of members, regardless of their age, who are at the beginning of their dietetics careers.
 Members who receive this honor support the promotion of optimal health and nutritional status of the public through demonstrating leadership in legislation, research, education, management and other areas related to the profession.
-In addition to publishing the list of EDLs in the Journal of the Academy of Nutrition and Dietetics, each awardee will receive a formal certificate of recognition for the President of the Academy.

 Criteria for Selection: